Dallas Fort-Worth International Airport | Build | Autodesk

 On one occasion, a contractor hit a pipe, causing water to gush across a service roadway.
 An inspector who was already onsite created an issue in Autodesk Build and automatically assigned it to the construction manager.
 Because the entire team had access to Autodesk Build, the construction manager, project manager, and assistant project manager were on-site within minutes.

-With Autodesk Build, nothing happens in a silo which keeps teams accountable and helps projects stay on track.
+With Autodesk Build, nothing happens in a silo, which helps keep teams accountable and projects on track.

 The goal of DFW Airport owning its data and tracking assets is to provide all stakeholders with insights from any project, past or present, to drive better outcomes.
 When data is collected and enriched throughout the project lifecycle, it contains valuable insights for operations and maintenance and future planning, design, and construction.